sldimitrov/english_learning_system/README.md

 * An old Chinese saying goes - "*If you want to help others - help yourself first*".
 From then on I have tought about my own learning process and there was nothing more boring in it than writing every new word from my English classes x30 times.
 #### The idea itself:
-* Because of that I came up with the idea of creating program that evolved into whole system that enables you to learn English words in very innovative way.
+* After all, I came up with the idea of creating program that evolved into whole system that enables you to learn English words in very innovative way.
 ###### Check the [code implementation](https://github.com/sldimitrov/english_learning_system/tree/main/learning_system_project)
 #### The innovative way: